ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

   - Organization (Organization name)
   - Organization Link (Organization reference id)
   - Account Style Link (Reference id for the account style `S2 - Electricity - kWh`)
-  - Location Name (The location name under which the accounts to be created)
+  - Locations Names and Accounts Names (The locations names under which the accounts to be created)

 #### 1.3.2 Envizi S3 Bucket